-One of the methods couples use to prevent conceiving another child is by getting sterilized.
+One of the methods couples use to prevent conceiving another child is by getting sterilised.
 However, when things do not go according to plan, you may conceive an unwanted or wrongful pregnancy.
+If conceive after a sterilisation procedure, you may bring forward a failed sterilisation claim against the NHS or private hospital.

 Our medical negligence solicitors specializing in failed sterilisation claims are here to help you take a proper review of your case, evaluate if you have strong grounds for a claim and assist you to make your claims.